 - OBC 505 Teaming and Organizing for Innovation

 - OBC 506 The Heart of Leadership: Power, Reflection, and Interpersonal Skills

 - OIE 501 Designing Operations for Competitive Analysis

-Students round out their program with electives to total ten courses for the degree.
+Students round out their program with electives to total ten courses for the degree, but no more than two electives outside of the Foisie Business School.
 For electives, refer to the Graduate Catalog.

 Project Based Learning